Such Doge, Not Much Wow! Mark Cuban 'Making A Mistake' With Dogecoin Payments, Says Long-Time Crypto Bull

 See Also: Analyst Who Predicted $50,000 Bitcoin Sees Key Metric Indicating 'March To $100,000'

-Novogratz was also positive on other cryptocurrencies such as Decentralized Finance coins and Terra Price (CRYPTO: LUNA).
+Novogratz was also positive on other cryptocurrencies such as Decentralized Finance coins and Terra Price (CRYPTO: Luna).

 BTC traded 5.22% lower at $47,126.30 at press time, while LUNA traded 0.04% higher at $7.34.